Ikhmalz99/face-recognition-app/README.md

 # Deployment (Streamlit Cloud)
 You can easily deploy this app using Streamlit Cloud.

-☁️ Deployment (Streamlit Cloud)
-You can easily deploy this app using Streamlit Cloud.

 Steps:
 1. Push your code to GitHub
 Ensure the following files are included: